 Well pumping rates are based on the maximum daily demand of the system.
-For the five (5) year plan, the pumping rate would be 29 GPM, as shown on Table 1-1.
-It appears that a single well pumping at a minimum rate of 29 GPM would be adequate, provided the well yield is high enough.
+For the five (5) year design vision, the pumping rate would be 76 GPM.
+Based on the USGS study, it appears that a single well pumping at a minimum rate of 76 GPM would be achievable.
 The DPUC regulations require, however, that a minimum of two (2) wells are provided with the required pumping capacity.
 The second well is either used as a backup to the primary well, or the wells are alternated during normal service.
 The second well is also utilized whenever the primary well is being serviced, to ensure continuous service.

-Full commercial development conditions will require a pumping rate of 131 GPM.
-If the pumping rate of the initial two (2) wells is increased to 35 GPM, then a well field would consist of four (4) primary wells yielding a total of 140 GPM and a fifth backup well, yielding a minimum of 35 GPM.
-The schematic design, presented in this report, is based on two (2) initial wells with 35 GPM pumping rates.
+Full commercial development conditions will require a pumping rate of 313 GPM.
+If the pumping rate of the initial two (2) wells is increased to 80 GPM, then a well field would consist of four (4) primary wells yielding a total of 320 GPM and a fifth backup well, yielding a minimum of 80 GPM.
+The schematic design presented in this report is based on two (2) initial wells with 80 GPM pumping rates.